NeXi-Client/NeXi-Client/README.md

 ## Installation

+### For Windows:
-1. Just drag the 'NeXiClient' folder somewhere appropiate.
+1. Just use the "NeXi-Client Setup.exe" file
+2. Read the 'READ ME!.txt' for shortcuts!
+3. Have fun playing!

+### For Mac:
-2. Launch the executable.
+1. Launch the NeXi-Client-Mac.dmg file.
+2. Drag the Nexi Client App to your Applications folder.

+### For Linux:
+Coming soon!

 ## Contact